vladimirtudor22/Cypress-Demo/readme.md

 # Cypress Demo 🌟🚀

-This repository showcases automated tests using the Cypress framework 🧪.
-The tests focus on a specially created website 🌐 designed for automated testing demos.
-The project's main objective is to present a demo of automated testing 💡.

-The selected website for testing is [Practice Software Testing](https://practicesoftwaretesting.com/#/) 🔗, and Cypress in combination with JavaScript was used for testing purposes 🛠️.

 ## 📋 Content of this Project

-### Description
+### 📝 Description

 This project aims to showcase automated testing using the Cypress framework.
 The tests are focused on a specially created website designed for automated testing demonstrations.
-The primary objective of this project is to provide a demonstration of automated testing.
+The primary objective of this project is to provide a lively demonstration of automated testing.

-### Usage Instructions
+### ⚙️ Usage Instructions

 To run the automated tests for this project, follow these steps: